john-coleman/pantry_cookbook/README.md

 pantry Cookbook
 ===============
-Deploys and configures the Pantry webapp
+Deploys and configures the Pantry service and daemons

 Requirements
 ------------